teateatea/heartbreaker/home.md

 [[Open Table]] | [[Resources]] | [[Rules]] | [[1) Creating a New Character|Character Creation]]
 ___
 ## Heartbreaker
 Hello!
 This is my custom roleplaying game *(which are often called heartbreaker games)*.
-The rules are mainly based on **Old School Essentials,** a modern equivalent to 1st Edition D&D, and the inventory system described in **Veins of the Earth,** plus any other ideas that match my intended game experience.
+The rules are mainly based on **Old School Essentials,** a modern equivalent to 1st Edition Dungeons & Dragons, and the inventory system described in Veins of the Earth, plus any other ideas that match my intended game experience.

 Right now, the main campaign is **Hot Springs Island.** Thank you for playing!